Venturi Meter or Venturi Tube & Venturi Effects – Definition, Parts, Works, Calculation, Uses

 ERDCO Engineering Corporation,

-Materials of Venturimeter
+Materials of Venturimeter or Venturi Tube

 Venturi meters can be made of different kinds of materials.
 It depends on the type of applications or fluids as well as project requirements.

-Difference between Venturi meter & Orifice meter
+Difference between Venturi Meter & Orifice Meter

 Few important differences are captured below to have a basic idea concept of these two,

 Simple design, doesn’t have many parts and space requirement is less